apache/pulsar/site2/website/blog/2021-12-21-apache-pulsar-hits-10000-github-stars.md

 # Get Involved

 * Pulsar 2.8.1 was released in September 2021.
 [Download it now](https://pulsar.apache.org/en/download/) and try it out!
-Read [this blog](https://streamnative.io/blog/release/2021-09-23-pulsar-281) for more details.
 * Join the [Pulsar community on Slack](https://apache-pulsar.herokuapp.com/).
-* [Get your free copy](https://streamnative.io/download/manning-ebook-apache-pulsar-in-action) of Manning's *Apache Pulsar in Action* and [join the virtual book launch](https://streamnative.io/event/webinar-book-launch/) hosted by the author David Kjerrumgaard.
-* Join the 2022 StreamNative Ambassador Program and work directly with Pulsar experts from StreamNative to co-host events, promote new project updates, and build the Pulsar user group in your city.
-Contact Us: ambassador@streamnative.io